eduduorg/outline_designer/README.txt

   *Camino 1.6.4
   *SeaMonkey
   *Netscape 9
-  *Chrome 0.3
+  *Chrome 1.0.154.48

-Known to not work yet
+Known to not work at all
   *Opera 9
-  *IE (All versions)
+Limited Functionality (No context menu support at this time) *IE (All versions)